WIF Private Key

 • ef = testnet

-3. Add a compression byte to the end (optional).
+3. Add a compression byte at the end (optional).
 This indicates whether the private key is being used to create a compressed or uncompressed public key:

 • 01 = compressed public key (most common)